shuraknows/f4u-test-assignment/README.md

 It's not necessary to implement an authentication layer, but write what way you would implement it.

 Backend requirements:
-Use PHP 7, Symfony 3 (preferably).
+Use PHP 7.2, Symfony 3.4.* or 4.* (preferably).
 Use DDD (Domain-driven design)
 Use Mysql or whatever you want (e.g. in memory DB) for storing data.
 Cover at least your application service layer by unit tests.

 Client side:
 Create a web interface where client can manage his shipping addresses.
-It's preferably to use AngularJs (1 or 2).
+It's preferably to use Angular.

 Fork your own copy of eglobal-it/f4u-test-assignment to your account and share the result with us.